mikegrudic/starforge_tools/docs/source/data.rst

 ``PartType0/Masses``: The mass of the particle in code mass units.

-``PartType0/Metallicity``: The metallicity of the particle in mass fraction units:
+``PartType0/Metallicity``: The metallicity of the particle in mass fraction units.

+Each particle will have an array of mass fractions for each species, with corresponding Solar values given in parentheses:
-   0. Mass fraction in elements heavier than helium.
-Solar value: `0.0142`
+   0. Mass fraction in elements heavier than He (0.0142)
-   1. Mass fraction of He.
-Solar value: `0.27030`
+   1. He, (0.27030)
+   2. C (2.53e-3)
+   3. N (1.32e-3)

 ``PartType0/Velocities``: For non-cosmological simulations, this is simply the velocity of the particle in code velocity units.
 For cosmological setups, this quantity is related to the canonical momentum; multiply by the square-root of the cosmological scale factor to get the physical velocity.